tweag/nickel/doc/manual/typing.md

 typing.
 The default is dynamic typing.
 The static typechecker kicks in when using a type annotation `exp : Type`, which delimits a statically typed block.

-Nickel also has type inference, sparing you writing unnecessary type annotations.
+Nickel also has type inference, sparing you from writing unnecessary type annotations.
 You can use `_` anywhere in a type to ask the typechecker to infer this part for you.